raspberrypilearning/anime-expressions-simplified/en/step_2.md

 ![The Run icon highlighted with 'Draw anime with me' showing in the output area. ](images/run_h1.png)

 You will see that basic styling has been applied to the text because it is inside `<h1>` tags.
-The header text is bold and large.
+The heading text is bold and large.

 --- /task ---